This tutorial covers:

 Generating a module

-Start by generating a module for Product
+The module for Product

 nest generate module product

-The command above will create a new product
+This command creates a new product

 folder within the src